Updated for 2026: Ticket prices, transport options, and bloom timing have been reviewed and refreshed for this season.

-Weโve been living in the Netherlands for just under two years, and visiting Keukenhof gardens and the surrounding flower fields during spring has become a ritual of ours.
-Keukenhof is one of the largest gardens in the world, with over 7 million tulips, hyacinth and daffodils planted each year.
-It’s located in the town of Lisse, which is home to rows and rows of flower fields.
-It’s easy to visit both on a day trip from Amsterdam!
+We’ve been living in the Netherlands for just under two years, and visiting Keukenhof Gardens and the surrounding flower fields every spring has become one of our favorite rituals.
+Keukenhof is one of the largest flower gardens in the world, with over 7 million tulips, hyacinths, and daffodils planted each year.
+It’s located in the town of Lisse, which is surrounded by stunning rows of flower fields.
+You can easily visit both on a day trip from Amsterdam.
+If you’re planning a trip to the Netherlands, make sure to check out our Complete Amsterdam Travel Guide before you go.

 Keukenhof is located in the town of Lisse, which is home to a number of flower fields.
 Many people only visit Keukenhof gardens itself, but the fields surrounding it are (in my opinion) more picturesque.
 Some flower fields are only viewable from the road, as they are blocked by canals or gates, but others you can walk up to.
 You can choose to visit Keukenhof, the flower fields, or both — one day is plenty of time.
 If you’d like to visit the fields, I recommend renting a bike or a car to get around.